-In this blog post, I want to discuss a model that I developed myself, called the Leadership Matrix (see above).
+In this blog post, I want to discuss a model that I developed myself, called the Leadership Matrix (see above) from my book Mindful Business Leadership.
 Of course, I ‘stood on the shoulders of giants’ to create it.
 The idea of archetypes and archetypal energies has deep roots; in ancient Greek philosophy, in storytelling traditions around the world.

 In modern psychology, ‘archetypes’ means Carl Gustav Jung.
 Jung never explicitly set out a list of archetypes, though many writers have produced lists based on his work.

 The concept has been developed in NLP by Stephen Gilligan and Robert Dilts, who focus on three archetypal energies:

 - ‘Strength’ (Warrior)

 - ‘Playfulness’ (Magician)